glouppe/talk-eurohpc2021/talk.md

 ## Physics expressed in simulator code

-- We use popular **existing** Sherpa simulation (1M lines of C++ code).
+- We base on our proof-of-principle on **existing** Sherpa simulation (1M lines of C++ code).
-- In this simulator, the execution trace represents particle physics collisions and decays.
+- Execution traces represent particle physics collisions and decays.
-- It enables interpretability by relating a detector observation to possible traces that can be related back to the physics.
+- PyProb will enable interpretability by relating a detector observation to possible traces that can be related back to the physics.

 .center.width-100[![](./figures/trace-sherpa.png)]